rachelkhoriander/tech-task/tutorial/auth_with_github.md

 The basic process is as follows:

-1. The third-party client initiates and redirects the user to GitHub.
+1. We initiate and redirect the user to GitHub.
 2. The user authenticates.
-3. GitHub redirects the user to the client, providing an authorization code.
+3. GitHub redirects the user to us, providing an authorization code.
-4. The client exchanges the code for an access token.
+4. We exchange the code for an access token.
-5. The client accesses the API using the user’s access token.
+5. We access the API using the user’s access token.

 ### What is an Access Token?